What Do Savannah Cats Eat?

-At Select Exotics we wean our kittens onto a raw, ground chicken diet, supplemented with vitamins and minerals.
+At Savannah Cat Breed we wean our kittens onto a raw, ground chicken diet, supplemented with vitamins and minerals.
 Once our kittens are eating their raw chicken well, Wellness wet food, Chicken formula, is mixed into the raw at an increasing rate, until the kittens are exclusively eating the Wellness wet food.
 At all times, our kittens have access to Royal Canin Kitten formula dry food, not Royal Canin BabyCat formula.
-Kittens eating primarily wet food tend to drink very little.
+A Savannah cat eating primarily wet food tends to drink very little.
 Because moisture content in wet food is so high, not much water is required.

 Nine to Eleven Weeks Old

-At nine to eleven weeks of age, when our kittens are ready to leave Select Exotics, their diet is Wellness wet food, Chicken formula, twice daily.
+At nine to eleven weeks of age, when our kittens are ready to leave Savannah Cat Breed, their diet is Wellness wet food, Chicken formula, twice daily.
 Most have begun to nibble on the dry food, although they may not be eating sufficient dry food to sustain themselves.

 At Home With You

-Once home with you, we recommend continuing Wellness wet food feedings twice daily for several weeks.
+Once home with you, we recommend continuing the Savannah cat diet Wellness wet food feedings twice daily for several weeks.
 If you plan to change to a different brand of high quality wet food, do it gradually, mixing it in with the Wellness at an increasing rate.

 As Your Kitten Grows